davidanastasiu/dan/README.md

 Run experiments.ipynb to train the models and make inferences on the test set of 4 stream datasets mentioned in the paper.

+The Jupyter notebook example.ipynb demonstrates how to train a model via command line commands and use specific model functions to perform inference on the SFC sensor dataset.